sadra-hatami/Rubika-Group-Bot/README.md

 # 🔐 Security Notes

-* Keep the bot token private.
+- Never commit the bot token or admin ID.
-* If a token was ever pasted into a chat or public file, create a new token and stop using the old one.
+- If a token was ever published, replace it.
-* Do not commit `.env` files.
-* Add `.env`, secrets, and `__pycache__/` to `.gitignore`.
+- Add `.env` and `__pycache__/` to `.gitignore`.
-* Remove any non-Python text accidentally appended after `bot.run()`.

 ---

 # 🤝 Contributing

-Contributions are welcome.
+Contributions are welcome:

-You can:

-* Report bugs
+- Bug reports
-* Suggest extra lock types
+- Extra lock types
-* Help store settings on disk
+- Saved settings
-* Improve command replies
+- Clearer command replies
-* Submit Pull Requests
+- Pull requests

 ---